giantswarm/docs/CONTRIBUTING.md

 - if possible, use the latest API versions supported by kubernetes
 - if different kubernetes versions require different API versions, we differentiate which kubernetes version requires which API version by examples.

-An example for this would be the deprecation of the deprecation of the API version of Ingress resources from `networking.k8s.io/v1beta1` to `networking.k8s.io/v1` in kubernetes 1.19
+An example for this would be the deprecation of the API version of Ingress resources from `networking.k8s.io/v1beta1` to `networking.k8s.io/v1` in kubernetes 1.19

 ## Editing content